 A bee in the bra is worth a dozen anywhere else

 Seriously.
 I work with bees a lot.
 I get stung a lot.
-But from time to time a honey bee really freaks me out.
+But from time to time a single honey bee totally freaks me out.

-Yesterday was cold but I’ve been doing some experiments with moisture control and I wanted to check my hives for dampness before it got even colder—something it is supposed to do this weekend.
 I was wearing a bee jacket and veil.
-I normally don’t wear protective gear in the winter for quick checks, but I’ve been getting stung a lot lately and didn’t want a swollen face for the weekend.
-I put my bee jacket over two sweatshirts and a tee shirt and called it good enough; my winter jacket just wouldn’t fit under there.
+Normally I don’t wear protective gear in the winter for quick checks, but I’ve been getting stung a lot lately and I didn’t want a swollen face for the weekend.
+So I put my bee jacket over two sweatshirts and a tee shirt and called it good enough; my winter jacket just wouldn’t fit under there.

 As the fire got warmer I felt the wet sensation yet again.
 This time I pulled my shirts out from the neck and looked down.
 A miasma of alarm pheromone hit my nose.
 It confused me at first, and then I realized I was not alone in my shirts.
 I bunched up the fabric in my fists.
 Although I am not normally a bee killer, this was getting personal.